 Mental fatigue is a real thing during the ABC Trek, so mental preparation is equally important.
 The demanding hiking, unpredictable weather, and lack of facilities can demotivate trekkers.
 Hence, they must train to develop mental resilience and maintain a positive outlook throughout the journey.
 Gather information on the adventure and its challenges to better prepare for the trip.

-If you are trekking to Annapurna Base Camp, you will need to obtain the Annapurna Conservation Area Permit (ACAP).
+If you are trekking to Annapurna Base Camp in 2026, you will need to obtain the Annapurna Conservation Area Permit (ACAP).
 As the trekking trail passes through the Annapurna Conservation Area, getting this permit is mandatory.
 The permit is issued to protect the rich biodiversity of the area.
 Getting this permit ensures you are a responsible traveler and presents your responsibilities as a trekker.
 The permit is checked at the entry point in Besisahar.
-Trekkers can obtain ACAP in Kathmandu or Pokhara via a registered trek agency.
+Trekkers can obtain ACAP in 2026 at Tourism Board offices in Kathmandu/Pokhara or Birethanti checkpost via a registered trek agency.

 | Nationals | Cost |